bakerboy448/qbit_manage-wiki/Home.md

 ## Getting Started
 1. Install qbit_mange either by installing Python3 on the localhost and following the [Local Installation](https://github.com/StuffAnThings/qbit_manage/wiki/Local-Installations) Guide or by installing Docker and following the [Docker Installation](https://github.com/StuffAnThings/qbit_manage/wiki/Docker-Installation) Guide or the [unRAID Installation](https://github.com/StuffAnThings/qbit_manage/wiki/Unraid-Installation) Guide.<br>
-Once installed, you have to edit the config file.<br>
-After that, you can start automatically managing your qBittorrent instance.
-2. Once installed, you have to create a [Configuration File](https://github.com/StuffAnThings/qbit_manage/blob/master/config/config.yml.sample) filled with all your values to connect to your qBittorrent instance.
+2. Once installed, you have to [set up your Configuration](https://github.com/StuffAnThings/qbit_manage/wiki/Config-Setup) by create a [Configuration File](https://github.com/StuffAnThings/qbit_manage/blob/master/config/config.yml.sample) filled with all your values to connect to your qBittorrent instance.

 ## Support
 * If you're getting an Error or have an Enhancement post in the [Issues](https://github.com/StuffAnThings/qbit_manage/issues/new).
 * If you have a configuration question post in the [Discussions](https://github.com/StuffAnThings/qbit_manage/discussions/new).
 * Pull Request are welcome but please submit them to the [develop branch](https://github.com/StuffAnThings/qbit_manage/tree/develop).

 ## Table of Contents